 Students can submit the Free Application for Federal Student Aid (FAFSA) using the following methods:

 - Complete a PDF FAFSA (a paper application can be downloaded from the U.S. Department of Education website at www.fafsa.ed.gov and must be mailed for processing).

 The process for requesting financial aid through the College is the same for all types of need-based assistance.
 Students should follow these steps:

 - The student should file the Free Application for Federal Student Aid (FAFSA).

-- The application cannot be filed before Jan.
-1 for the upcoming fall semester.
+- The application cannot be filed before October 1 for the upcoming academic year.

 - The Financial Aid Office recommends that students and parents (of dependent students) complete the current year federal tax return before filing a FAFSA application in order to provide accurate information.

 - Approximately four to six weeks after filing the Free Application for Federal Student Aid, the student will receive a Federal Student Aid Report (SAR) from the federal processor.
 The college(s) listed on the FAFSA will receive the same information electronically.

 Preferred deadlines at KCC